OMAR-AHMED-SAAD/icommit/Readme.md

 1. Visit [Groq Console](https://console.groq.com/) and create an account.
 2. Generate a new API key and copy it.
 3. Run the following command to store your API key:
 ```bash
 icommit-key <api-key>
 ```

-This will save the API key to a configuration file on your local system, ensuring it is kept secure and used only for your Icommit requests.
+This securely saves your API key in a local configuration file.

 ## Usage

-### Generating a Commit Message
+### Generating Commit Messages

 Once you’ve set up the API key, you can generate commit messages based on your staged changes in any Git repository.